-Comment: While NZTA has signalled that general state highway bypasses will not be considered until beyond ten years, there is no reason why local councils could not investigate the merit of any heavy vehicle-only bypass options in the interim.
+Subcommittee's response: It was noted that while NZTA has signalled that general state highway bypasses will not be considered until beyond ten years, there is no reason why local councils could not investigate the merit of any heavy vehicle-only bypass options in the interim.
 A case for any funding assistance for such investigations would need to be made through the next RLTP/NLTP process.
 A new measure is proposed to reflect this.